-The following describes AutoZone's current director compensation program, which became effective January 1, 2011:
+AutoZone's current director compensation program became effective January 1, 2011.

 Annual Retainer Fees.
 Non-employee directors receive an annual retainer fee of \$200,000 (the "Annual Retainer").
-The lead director and the chair of the Audit Committee each receive an additional fee of \$20,000 annually, the chairs of the Compensation Committee and the Nominating and Corporate Governance Committee each receive an additional fee of \$5,000 per year, and the non-chair members of the Audit Committee each receive an additional fee of \$5,000 per year, and the non-chair members of the Audit Committee each receive an additional fee of \$5,000 per year (such fees, together with the Annual Retainer, the "Retainer").
+The lead director and the chair of the Audit Committee each receive an additional fee of \$20,000 annually, the chairs of the Compensation Committee and the Nominating and Corporate Governance Committee each receive an additional fee of \$5,000 per year, and the non-chair members of the Audit Committee each receive an additional fee of \$5,000 per year (such fees, together with the Annual Retainer, the "Retainer").
 There are no meeting fees.

-Under the AutoZone, Inc. 2011 Equity Incentive Award Plan (the "2011 Equity Plan"), which replaced the 2003 Director Compensation Plan and the 2003 Director Stock Option Plan, a non-employee director receives the Retainer in Restricted Stock Units, which are contractual rights to receive in the future a share of AutoZone common stock.
+Under the AutoZone, Inc. 2011 Equity Incentive Award Plan (the "2011 Equity Plan"), which replaced the 2003 Director Compensation Plan and the 2003 Director Stock Option Plan (each as defined below), a non-employee director receives the Retainer in Restricted Stock Units, which are contractual rights to receive in the future a share of AutoZone common stock.
 Restricted Stock Units become fully vested on the date they are issued and will become unrestricted as of the date that a non-employee director ceases to be a director of the Company (the "Payment Date").
 Restricted Stock Units are paid in shares of AutoZone common stock as soon as practicable after the Payment Date, to be no later than the fifteenth day of the third month following the end of the tax year in which such Payment Date occurs, unless the director has elected to defer receipt.